Cage-Free Systems For Layers Are Not A Panacea

 Outcomes from this study fail to support the idea that cage-free systems are more lethal to hens than conventional systems.
 It takes time to become proficient in any new skill or process, and animal agriculture is no different.
 That said, death is not the only welfare criterion.
 Even if layers survive longer in a given system, it doesn’t mean their quality of life is better.
 For instance, hens in conventional systems may experience weakness, lethargy, and reduced movement, but this may not compromise their egg-laying ability.
 Just being alive doesn’t mean they are healthy.
 As the authors put it, “what makes animals suffer is not necessarily what kills them”.

 For advocates, this study is another sobering reminder of the suffering animals endure in our agricultural production systems.
-Cage-free confinement systems should lead to better hen welfare, but improvements apparently take time.
+Cage-free confinement systems have been shown to lead to better hen welfare, but improvements in mortality apparently take time.
 We need to continue campaigning for bans on battery cages.
 At the same time, as this article points out, we need more and better information from growers on how their hens are faring so we can advocate most effectively for what will really matter in hens’ lives.